-What's Driving the Bitcoin Revolution?
+What's Driving The Bitcoin Revolution

 The lure of digital currency is obvious it: is easy to transport, transcends borders and is not subject to governmental monetary policies.
 The value of bitcoins has been soaring.

 The bitcoin network came into existence Jan 03, 2009 created by Satoshi Nakamoto, whose real identity is unknown.
 A bitcoin was originally worth less than a cent, by March 2013 they were trading at $30/each, a month later they peaked at $260 and today they are worth $122/each; There are currently approximately 11.2 million bitcoins in circulation that number will increase each year until the year 2140 when the upper limit of 21 million bitcoins will be in circulation.